-In this Q&A session, we will answer the most popular questions that tourists to Israel have.
-And if you have not found an answer to your question, then either leave a comment below or send me an email.
+Today will answer the most common questions tourists to Israel have (including safety, passports, weather, currency, tipping, electricity, and much more).
+And if you have not found an answer to your question, leave a comment below.

 Let’s start with the most popular question.